Mount Carmel High School (Mount Carmel, Illinois)

 Mount Carmel High School is a public high school in Mt.
 Carmel, Illinois.
-It is the only high school in Wabash County, Illinois, which is in southern Illinois, just across the Wabash River from Gibson County, Indiana.
-Other towns that send students to MCHS include Allendale, Patton, Keensburg, and Friendsville.
+It is a part of Wabash Community Unit School District 348.
+It is the only high school in Wabash County, Illinois, which is in southern Illinois, just across the Wabash River from Gibson and Knox Counties of Indiana.

+The district (of which this is the sole comprehensive high school) includes the vast majority of the county, and has Mount Carmel, Bellmont, and Keensburg.
+Allendale students, within Allendale Community Consolidated School District 17 (PK-8), move on to Mount Carmel High.
+Other towns that send students to MCHS include Patton and Friendsville.
 Enrollment is also possible for residents of Cowling, although their students are usually sent to the nearby school in Grayville.

 Athletics

 Teams

 Mt.
 Carmel's athletic teams are nicknamed the Golden Aces and the school's colors are maroon and gold.
 The school received the nickname during the 1915-1916 basketball season.
 Before then, the school's athletic teams were called the Maroon & Gold.
 The boys' basketball team participated in a tournament in the Wood River area and won the tournament championship.
 A sportswriter for the area said that the team played like "Five Golden Aces."
 The players and students like it and teams have competed as the Golden Aces ever since.

-The Aces have been competing independently since 2019 when a new format in IHSA playoffs meant that Mount Carmel had to withdraw from the Big Eight Conference which has since folded.
-Mount Carmel competes in the following sports as an independent school:
+The Aces have been competing in the Little Illini Conference since 2021, after departing the Indiana based Big Eight Conference which has since folded.
+In the years between leaving the Big Eight Conference and joining the Little Illini Conference, Mount Carmel competed as an independent school following the disbanding of the North Egypt Conference.
+Mount Carmel competes in the following sports in the Little Illini Conference: